Doomlazer/SQ3-TUCR-EPP/README.md

 <img src="pics/holofights.png"  width="600" alt="Quirk's Holo-fights.
 Like a cock-fight, but with astrochickens.">

-At the newly renamed "Quirk's Bar" location there is a backroom where Holo-fights take place!
-Players can now place bets on the outcome (room is still incomplete).
+At "Quirk's Bar" there is a backroom for Holo-fights.
+Players can place bets on the outcome, but the room is still feature incomplete.

 ### Decoder Ring

 <img src="pics/ring.png"  width="600" alt="Monolth Burger Decoder ring changes.">

 The Monolth Buger Decoder ring is now a fully functional ceasar cipher.
 Rotating the dial on the ring changes the letter offset on the ring.
-It also shows the standard english letters on the videogame screen - however scrambled they might be.
+It also shows the standard english letters on the AstroChicken videogame screen - however scrambled they might be.

 ### Personal Time Disruptor

-This new inventory item can temporarily freeze a copy of Roger in time, this will be used for some future puzzles and can also be used to <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.
-This has not been fully tested against all deaths yet, please report bugs.
+This new inventory item can temporarily freeze a copy of Roger in time, this will be used for some future puzzles and can also <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.
+This item has not been fully tested against all deaths yet.

 ### Mine-Avoidance Goggles